Continuing Education Activity

 Erythromycin is a macrolide antibiotic initially discovered in 1952.
 It is useful for treating various infections and also has an indication for a non-infectious pathology.

-Traditionally, its use has been for various respiratory infections (i.e., community-acquired pneumonia, Legionnaires disease),[1] prophylaxis of neonatal conjunctivitis, and chlamydia.
-It is also FDA approved for treating skin infections, intestinal amebiasis, rheumatic fever prophylaxis, syphilis, and pelvic inflammatory disease (PID).[2]
+Traditionally, its use has been for various respiratory infections (i.e., community-acquired pneumonia, Legionnaires disease), prophylaxis of neonatal conjunctivitis, and chlamydia.[1]
+It is also FDA-approved for treating skin infections, intestinal amebiasis, rheumatic fever, prophylaxis, syphilis, and pelvic inflammatory disease (PID).[2]
 If mixed with tretinoin cream or benzoyl peroxide, it is effective for treating acne.[3]
-During pregnancy, it can be used for the prevention of Group B streptococcal infection in the newborn.[4]
-Although some literature shows specific forms of erythromycin may not be fully safe in pregnant women.
-Erythromycin is also used off-label for treating gastroparesis, also known as delayed gastric emptying.
-However, the treatment of gastroparesis is a non-FDA approved indication.[5]
+During pregnancy, clinicians can use it to prevent Group B streptococcal infection in the newborn.[4]

 Mechanism of Action

-Erythromycin is a bacteriostatic antibiotic, which means it prevents the further growth of bacteria rather than directly destroying it.
+Erythromycin is a bacteriostatic antibiotic, which means it prevents the further growth of bacteria rather than directly destroying them.
 This action occurs by inhibiting protein synthesis.
-Erythromycin binds to the 23S ribosomal RNA molecule in the 50S subunit of the bacterial ribosome; this causes a blockage in the exiting of the peptide chain that is growing.
-Given that humans have the 40S and 60S subunits, and do not have 50S subunits, erythromycin does not affect protein synthesis in human tissues.[6][7][8][9]
+Erythromycin binds to the 23S ribosomal RNA molecule in the 50S subunit of the bacterial ribosome; this causes a blockage in peptide chain synthesis, ultimately inhibiting the protein synthesis.
+Humans have the 40S and 60S subunits and do not have 50S subunits, so erythromycin does not affect protein synthesis in human tissues.[6][7]

-Once erythromycin is orally administered, it gets deactivated by gastric acid.
-Oral tablets must either contain an ester or stable salt as part of the molecular structure or be enteric-coated.
-Following absorption via the gastrointestinal system, it diffuses into various tissues and phagocytes.
-As phagocytes circulate the blood and induce phagocytosis of harmful bacteria, erythromycin gets released during this process.
+Absorption: As erythromycin gets deactivated by gastric acid, oral tablets must either contain an ester or stable salt as part of the molecular structure or be enteric-coated.
+Once erythromycin is orally administered, it is easily absorbed through the gastrointestinal system.
+It diffuses into various tissues and phagocytes following absorption via the gastrointestinal system.
+As phagocytes circulate in the blood and induce phagocytosis of harmful bacteria, erythromycin gets released during this process.
+Optimal blood levels are reached when the patient takes it in a fasting state.
+Peak plasma concentration (Cmax) is achieved in four hours when administered with food.[12]

 Administration

-The oral form of the medication is available in 250-mg tablets and 500-mg tablets.
-For maximal absorption and minimal side effects, the patient should avoid alcohol, take on an empty stomach (1 hour before or 2 hours after meals), take with a full glass of water, and avoid taking with grapefruit juice.
+The oral form of the medication is available in 250 mg tablets and 500 mg tablets.
+For maximal absorption and minimal side effects, the patient should avoid alcohol, take the drug on an empty stomach (1 hour before or 2 hours after meals), take a full glass of water, and avoid grapefruit juice.[13]
+The maximum recommended oral dose is 4 grams per day.

 Adverse Effects

-Erythromycin is a cytochrome P450 inhibitor; this means it carries the potential to interact with broad ranges of medications.
-Given it is an inhibitor of CYP450, drugs that get metabolized via the cytochrome P450 system would have increased concentrations and hence carry risks of toxicity.[19]
+Erythromycin is a cytochrome P-450 inhibitor; this means it carries the potential to interact with a broad range of medications.
+Given it is an inhibitor of cytochrome P-450, drugs that get metabolized via the cytochrome P-450 system would have increased concentrations, leading to an increased risk of toxicity.[22]

 Contraindications

-Patients who have a prolonged QT interval on an electrocardiogram (ECG) should not use erythromycin.
-A normal QTc interval would be less than 440ms in males and less than 460ms in females.
-Anyone using a medication that prolongs the QT interval should be very cautious and monitored if adding erythromycin.
-Similarly, patients diagnosed with long QT syndrome (LQTS) should not use erythromycin.
-Likewise, patients who have had an episode of torsades de pointes in the past should avoid QT-prolonging drugs such as erythromycin.[15]
+Patients with a prolonged QT interval on an electrocardiogram (ECG) should not use erythromycin.
+A normal QTc interval would be less than 440 ms in males and less than 460 ms in females.
+Anyone using a medication that prolongs the QT interval should be very cautious and monitor if adding erythromycin.
+Similarly, patients with long QT syndrome (LQTS) should not use erythromycin.
+Patients who have had a past medical history of episodes of torsades de pointes should avoid QT-prolonging drugs such as erythromycin.
+Erythromycin is contraindicated in patients taking terfenadine, astemizole, or cisapride.[19]

 Monitoring

-Erythromycin has significant gastrointestinal side effects (nausea, vomiting, and diarrhea) and may even be used to help patients with impaired motility.
-Liver enzymes require monitoring because of the potential for rare but serious hepatic failure.
-QT interval prolongation is a possible adverse effect and requires careful vigilance in patients with heart conditions, or who take antiarrhythmic or interacting drugs.
-Pseudomembranous colitis has been reported with erythromycin, and may range in severity from mild to life-threatening; the physician should consider this diagnosis in patients present with severe diarrhea after its administration.
+Erythromycin has significant promotility activity and is used in patients with gastroparesis.
+The clinician should monitor the development of microbial resistance to erythromycin following its long-term use as a promotility agent.
+Liver function tests require monitoring because of the potential for rare but serious hepatic failure.[23]
+QT interval prolongation is a possible adverse effect and requires careful vigilance in patients with heart conditions or who take antiarrhythmic or interacting drugs.
+Pseudomembranous colitis has been reported with erythromycin and may range in severity from mild to life-threatening; the clinician should consider this diagnosis in patients with severe diarrhea after its administration.[24]

 Toxicity